sogeuni/contents/abs/commands/system-and-administrative-commands.md

 # Shortcut, if /mnt/cdrom listed in /etc/fstab
 ```

-The versatile _mount_ command can even mount an ordinary file on a block device, and the file will act as if it were a filesystem. _Mount_ accomplishes that by associating the file with a [[devref1#^LOOPBACKREF|loopback device]].
+The versatile _mount_ command can even mount an ordinary file on a block device, and the file will act as if it were a filesystem. _Mount_ accomplishes that by associating the file with a [[dev#^LOOPBACKREF|loopback device]].
 One application of this is to mount and examine an ISO9660 filesystem image before burning it onto a CDR. [^3]

 **Example 17-7.
 Checking a CD image**